blfcweb/biggestlittlefc.github.io/hotel.md

 - 4 days: ${{ page.prices.premium4 }} per night, plus taxes and fees
 - 5 days: ${{ page.prices.premium5 }} per night, plus taxes and fees

-*Prices shown are based on average per-night cost.
+Prices shown are based on average per-night cost.
 Taxes and fees apply: Add $25/night resort fee, $2/night tourism fee, and 13% tax.
+Automated emails may mention a charge for 3rd and 4th roommates, but those are waived if you book in our block.

 <div class="chunk-accordion"><h3 class="accordion-title">DEBIT CARD USERS: please click here to read this</h3><div class="accordion-content" style="display: none;"><p>The hotel reserves an extra $50/night when you check in.
 If you check in using a debit card, this will reduce your available balance.
 It may take as many as 10 days after checkout to be returned to your account; your bank controls that, not the hotel.<br>
 <em>Tip: if you're eating in on-site restaurants, charge to your room to utilize this tied-up money.</em></p>